-The Women’s Fund of Warrick County grant cycle opens January 4, 2018, and Letters of Inquiry will be accepted until February 5, 2018.
+The Women’s Fund of Warrick County grant cycle opens May 21, 2021.
+Applications are due before 5:00 pm on Wednesday, June 30, 2021.
 At the start of each grant cycle, we send information to local media and an email announcement to nonprofit organizations on our mailing list.
 Funding requirements may change from year to year; therefore, grantseekers are advised to revisit this page prior to beginning the grant application process.

 The Women’s Fund of Warrick County invests in the local community by making grants that support charitable programs or projects to improve the quality of life for Warrick County families.
 Consideration will be given to organizations that demonstrate: